impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

  Let's start with `gem-rehash.bash`.

-## [gem-rehash.bash](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash.bash){:target="_blank" rel="noopener"}
+## [gem-rehash.bash](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/rbenv.d/exec/gem-rehash.bash){:target="_blank" rel="noopener" }

 ### When and where does `gem-rehash.bash` get run?

-If we remember back to the `libexec/rbenv` file, we recall that the `RBENV_HOOK_PATH` environment variable [gets updated to include the `rbenv.d/` directory](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L81){:target="_blank" rel="noopener"}.
-And if we recall our read-through of `libexec/rbenv-hooks`, `RBENV_HOOK_PATH` gets used in [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-hooks#L55-L63){:target="_blank" rel="noopener"} to return a list of scripts, which later get run by `rbenv-exec` [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L36-L41){:target="_blank" rel="noopener"}.
+If we remember back to the `libexec/rbenv` file, we recall that the `RBENV_HOOK_PATH` environment variable [gets updated to include the `rbenv.d/` directory](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L81){:target="_blank" rel="noopener" }.
+And if we recall our read-through of `libexec/rbenv-hooks`, `RBENV_HOOK_PATH` gets used in [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-hooks#L55-L63){:target="_blank" rel="noopener" } to return a list of scripts, which later get run by `rbenv-exec` [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L36-L41){:target="_blank" rel="noopener" }.
 From what we learned about how `rbenv-hooks` works, we can assume that the file we're looking at now (`gem-rehash.bash`) will get run anytime `rbenv-exec` is run.

 ### What is this file used for?

-This file only has one line of code (which we'll get to in a minute), and it hasn't changed much since it was first added [in this PR](https://github.com/rbenv/rbenv/pull/638){:target="_blank" rel="noopener"}.
+This file only has one line of code (which we'll get to in a minute), and it hasn't changed much since it was first added [in this PR](https://github.com/rbenv/rbenv/pull/638){:target="_blank" rel="noopener" }.
 The title of the PR (`"Bring rbenv-gem-rehash functionality to core"`) implies that this file's functionality used to be part of some external library, but that functionality was later moved into RBENV itself.

-If we Google "rbenv-gem-rehash", one of the first results we'll find is [this Github repo](https://github.com/rbenv/rbenv-gem-rehash){:target="_blank" rel="noopener"}, whose job was to save RBENV users from having to run `rbenv rehash` every time they install a gem.
+If we Google "rbenv-gem-rehash", one of the first results we'll find is [this Github repo](https://github.com/rbenv/rbenv-gem-rehash){:target="_blank" rel="noopener" }, whose job was to save RBENV users from having to run `rbenv rehash` every time they install a gem.
 The README file includes the following line:

 > This plugin is deprecated since its behavior is now included in rbenv core.